WELCOME

 75% Potential for negotiation on rates Higher risk; may require additional collateral or guarantees

-80% Possibly less favorable terms, higher interest premiums Highest risk; may trigger additional costs such as mortgage insurance
+80% Less favorable terms; higher interest premiums Highest risk; may trigger added costs such as mortgage insurance

 Note: These thresholds are examples and actual terms may vary by lender and market conditions.